contentstack-launch-examples/populate-launch-json-dynamically/README.md

 # Dynamic Launch.json Generation During Build Time

-This project demonstrates how to dynamically generate a launch.json file during build time on Launch.
+This project demonstrates how to dynamically generate a launch.json file during the build process in Contentstack Launch.
+This approach allows to manage Launch configuration centrally through Contentstack content types, eliminating the need to hardcode redirects, rewrites, and cache configurations directly in your repository.

-The generated launch.json is created automatically so that launch.json code can be managed centrally without hardcoding them.

 ## 📂 Project Structure